irqmask/mouse_adapter_ps2_serial/README.md

 Currently tested with 2-button ball mouses.
 Untested with optical mouses, yet.

-I made this for fun, use this software and built hardware at your own risk (and with great fun)!
+I made this for fun, use this software and self-built hardware at your own risk (and with great fun)!

 # Hardware